Neighbor Mountain: Geology

-Political Boundaries
+Political boundaries

 The crest of the northern arm of Neighbor Mountain forms part of the border between Page and Rappahanock Counties.
 Page County is located to the west of the ridge, whereas Rappahannock County is to the east.

 As the mountain curves south-west, the county border follows the topographical spine of the Blue Ridge from Neighbor Mountain onto Pass Mountain to the south, and the south-western arm lies entirely within Page County.
 On this south-western arm are a series of knobs known as "Three Sisters."

+During the 2012 summer wildfire on Neighbor Mountain, firefighters had to get permission from private landowners to access ponds and lakes for water.

-Visiting Neighbor Mountain
+Visiting

 Neighbor Mountain is accessible via Skyline Drive, which runs along the ridge of the mountain's northern arm.
 The Appalachian Trail also runs parallel to Skyline Drive along this part of the mountain.
 The south-western arm of the mountain is accessible from the Appalachian Trail via the Neighbor Mountain Trail.
 Skyline Drive offers two scenic overlooks on the mountain.
 Jeremy's Run Overlook is situated on the northern arm, while Thornton Hollow Overlook is situated near the summit.